dibartneck/air_quality_monitor/README.md

 ![Image 7](/images/IMG_6944.png)

-Here you find the plot of data recorded during one day in the living room.
-You can easily se the moment when ventilation was initiated.
+Here you find the plot of data recorded during one day inside the living room.
+You can easily recognize the moment when ventilation was initiated.

 ![Image 8](/images/data.png)